 Of course, in the struggle to build a viable business, there are always bumps in the road along the way.
 When the internet bubble burst, we faced unforeseen hardships—funds were dwindling, and we were forced to cut back from a staff of 35 to just five full-time employees.
 Around this time co-founder Thomas Epting joined us as a photographer.
 Thomas worked tirelessly to help ensure the company's survival, steadily expanding his role to encompass all creative, technology, and warehouse operations.
-Times were tough, but thanks to the guidance of Dave and Thomas, we managed to turn the business around, becoming profitable for the first time in 2004.
+Times were tough, but thanks to the guidance of Charles and Matt, we managed to turn the business around, becoming profitable for the first time in 2005.